inorbit-ai/robot-sdk-cpp/demo/README.md

 # C++ Robot SDK demo

-This is a syntethic demo scenario to illustrate how the C++ SDK can be used to connect a robot to InOrbit.
+This is a synthetic demo scenario to illustrate how the C++ SDK can be used to connect a robot to InOrbit.

 ## How to run